DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Source Dataset

 \subsection{Methodology}

-Audits reports are documents that contain detailed security information of smart contracts.
-Figure~\ref{Fig:swc} illustrates the process used to find SWC weaknesses from DApp audit reports.
-First, we obtained a list of 60 security teams from Etherscan, all of which offer audit services.
-Then, we manually reviewed the information on their homepage and discovered 2,897 open-source audit reports from 37 security teams.
-Of these 2,897 audit reports, 1,322 reports provided historical source code that contained the SWC weakness described in the audit report.
-Finally, we manually analyzed the selected audit reports, and found 10,016 vulnerabilities; 1,655 of them are SWC weaknesses.
-These SWC weaknesses were derived from 1,139 DApps and 747 audit reports (we only focused on Solidity projects).
-Below we introduce the details of each step.
+Audit reports are documents that contain detailed security information about smart contracts.
+Figure~\ref{Fig:swc} illustrates the process used to find SWC weaknesses in DApp audit reports.
+First, we obtained a list of {\allTeamNum} recommended security teams from Etherscan (as of August 2022) and found that there are only 35 teams that provide open-source audit reports with permissions for content extraction and redistribution.
+Then we manually reviewed the information on their homepages and discovered {\OpenReportNum} open-source audit reports.
+Then, we include the audit reports that provide historical source code.
+After that, we include {\ReportCodeNum} audit reports from {\selectedTeamNum} security teams.
+Finally, we manually analyzed the selected audit reports and found {\allWeaknessNum} weaknesses; {\SWCNum} of them are SWC weaknesses.
+These SWC weaknesses were derived from {\DAppNum} DApps and {\ReportNum} audit reports (we only focused on Solidity projects).
+In the following, we introduce the details of each step.